sudam/Logging/README.md

 # Logging
-Writing logs using Log4Net library
+Writing logs into a file using Log4Net Library, specially on Exception handling in .NET programs